 Seek local advice before you take any form of action.
 In some countries the law works against you if you strike.
 Local ITF Inspectors or union representatives will explain this to you.

-In many other countries you have the legal right to strike, as long as your ship is in port and not at sea.
+In many other countries you have the legal right to strike, if your ship is in port and not at sea.
 Again, ask the advice of the local ITF representative.

 The right to strike is a basic human right and is guaranteed in many countries by the law or constitution.